blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 > 💭 Acknowledgement: This is less ergonomic than the current state of things; this drawback among others, is explored with some possible mitigations in the [Drawbacks](#drawbacks), [Rationale and Alternatives](#rationale-and-alternatives), and [Future Possibilities](future-possibilities) sections

-This will have impact on how developers:
+This will have an impact on how developers:

 - **access** fields in entities
 - format properties when they **create** entities